Electricity Laws and Incentives in California

 Electric Vehicle (EV) and Fuel Cell Electric Vehicle (FCEV) Grant - Bay Area

-Individuals that purchase a PHEV or EV are eligible to receive up to $2,000 for the purchase and installation of Level 2 electric vehicle supply equipment.
+Individuals that purchase a PHEV or EV are eligible to receive up to $2,000 for the purchase and installation of Level 2 electric charger.

 For more information, including additional eligibility requirements and how to apply, see the BAAQMD Clean Cars for All website.